eclipse-openj9/openj9/doc/build-instructions/Build_Instructions_V11.md

 - `--with-mixedrefs=static` (this is the default) create a mixed references build which avoids runtime checks by compiling source twice
 - `--with-noncompressedrefs` create a build supporting non-compressed references only

-:pencil: **OpenSSL support:** If you want to build an OpenJDK that includes OpenSSL, you must specify `--with-openssl=path_to_library`, where `path_to_library` specifies the path to the prebuilt OpenSSL library that you obtained in **2.
+:pencil: **OpenSSL support:** If you want to build an OpenJDK that includes OpenSSL, you must specify `--with-openssl={fetched|path_to_library}`

+  where:

+  - `fetched` uses the OpenSSL source downloaded by `get-source.sh` in step **2.
 Get the source**.
+  - `path_to_library` uses a custom OpenSSL library that's already built.

-If you want to include the OpenSSL cryptographic library in the OpenJDK binary, you must also include `--enable-openssl-bundling`.
+  If you want to include the OpenSSL cryptographic library in the OpenJDK binary, you must include `--enable-openssl-bundling`.

 :pencil: When building using `--with-cmake=no`, you must specify `freemarker.jar` with an absolute path, such as `--with-freemarker-jar=<path_to>/freemarker.jar`, where `<path_to>` is the location where you stored `freemarker.jar`.